yeseniag9/hangman/markdown.md

-display random word as hidden   DONE letters show when guessed correctly underlines are always shown
+display random word as hidden
+letters show when guessed correctly underlines are always shown